Address：Potaro River, Kaieteur National Park, Georgetown, Guyana

 Address：Plot 9 Madewini, Soesdyke/Linden Highway, Georgetown, Guyana

-Cathedral of the Immaculate Conception is the leading Roman Catholic church of Guyana and a major attraction to Georgetown.
-The church is constructed with a very exceptional Romanesque architectural style of the 1920s.
-Highlights of the cathedral include a marble altar which was a gift to the Bishop of Guyana from Pope Pius XI, a metal shrine to the Virgin Mary and another shrine at the pinnacle of the church.
+Cathedral of the Immaculate Conception is the leading Roman Catholic church of Guyana and a major attraction in Georgetown.
+The church is constructed with a very beautiful Romanesque architectural style of the 1920s.
+Highlights of the cathedral include a marble altar which was a gift to the Bishop of Guyana from Pope Pius XI, the shrine to the Virgin Mary and another shrine at the pinnacle of the church.
 The church has a small library and an artwork of sculptures of most saints.
-The church is open both for masses and for sightseeing.
-It is wise to dress appropriately as the church is still a holy place.

 Name：Cathedral of the Immaculate Conception

 10. Georgetown City Hall (Georgetown)

 Georgetown City Hall is the hallmark of Gothic Revival architecture style in Guyana, constructed using local timber, cast iron columns, and a hammer-beam roof.
 The city hall was officially opened in 1889 and today, it houses the Mayor, the City Council and the City Engineer.
 It also has a city concert hall which is the main venue for festivals and music recitals in Guyana.
 You can go sightseeing during the concerts or any other time except on Sundays.
 In the hall, there are a variety of stores that have a great selection of souvenirs and jewelry.